This article was updated for accuracy and relevance on December 24th, 2021.

 Either way, you’re causing yourself unnecessary stress.
-Believe it or not, you can actually enjoy packing—you just need to learn how to do it well.
-Let us share some pro tips!
+Believe it or not, you can actually enjoy packing for vacation, you just need to learn how to do it well.
+Let us share some pro luggage packing tips!

-Whether you’re traveling with a carry-on bag under your arm, a piece of check-in luggage, or both travel bags, we’ve got the packing tips to make every trip feel as relaxing as a vacation, even before you leave home.
-Keep reading to learn all the travel packing hacks you’ll ever need!
+Whether you’re traveling with a carry-on bag under your arm, an entire hardside luggage set, travel bags, or weekender bags, we’ve got the packing tips to make every trip feel as relaxing as a beach vacation, even before you leave home.
+Keep reading for our ultimate guide on how to pack luggage and avoid extra baggage fees!

 Hopping from flight to flight year-round makes you pretty great at packing a bag.
 If you watch Harper’s Bazaar’s Little Black Book series, you know Shay’s a self-proclaimed professional packer.
 Trust us, we’ve seen it go down and it is impressive.
-Check out this video to see Shay share her travel essentials for women as well as her packing tips.
+Check out this video to see Shay show how to pack for a trip and share her travel essentials and travel bags for women.

 Keep reading for some packing tips inspired by the expert herself—starting with packing checklists.